 Ingredients

-How to Make Zucchini Bajji/Fritters recipe
+How to Make Zucchini Bajji/Fritters Recipe

 Wash the zucchini and slice thin.
 Do not peel skin.